jmframe/noah-da-gp/README.md

 * Copy in Craig's GP code.
 The MPI version runs in parallel and is for training.
 The non-MPI version is for making predictions.
 * Make a run directory, and the ability to fill it with a directory for each site:
     * For the data assimilation runs
+        * Add a link to the raw data for processing.
+Process data as part of the run.
+Do not save the input data.
         * After all the data assimilation runs have been complete, save all the states in a pickle file, with the site IDs as keys
     * For the GPR training runs
+        * Add a link to the raw data for processing.
+Process data before the run.
+        * Save the Noah-MP input data, since it will be used for training the GP multiple times.
+But delete after run.
-        * Save the training data as a pickle file.
+        * Save the GP training data as a pickle file.
 This will be one file for each site.
 The file will have dynamic the data from every other site in one array.
+        * Save the GP states after training.
+Copy it into the testing directory.
     * For the run testing the GP dynamic state update
+        * Add a link to the raw data for processing.
+Process data as part of the run.
+Do not save the input data.
+        * Save the simulated values as output.
+* Add a data directory.
+The run directories will link to this data directory, so we won't need to copy data.
+Let's avoid copying raw data as much as possible.

 ## Completed tasks
 * 08-31-2020 [jmframe]: Initialized github repository